Chart Color Schemes

 Greenslopes hosts a young demographic, positioning it in the bottom quartile nationwide

-Greenslopes has a median age of 34, which is younger than Greater Brisbane's figure of 36 and substantially under Australia's median age of 38.
-Compared to Greater Brisbane, Greenslopes has a higher concentration of residents aged 25-34 (23.1%), but fewer residents aged 5-14 (8.7%).
-This 25-34 concentration is well above the national figure of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 75 to 84 has grown from 2.9% to 3.6%, while the proportion of those aged 25 to 34 has declined from 24.0% to 23.1%.
-Population forecasts for Greenslopes indicate significant demographic changes by 2041, with the strongest projected growth in the 45-54 age group (70%), which is expected to add 732 residents and reach a total of 1,779.
+Greenslopes has a median age of 34, which is slightly younger than Greater Brisbane's figure of 36 and substantially under Australia's national median age of 38 years.
+Compared to Greater Brisbane, Greenslopes has a higher concentration of residents aged 25-34 (23.1%) but fewer residents aged 5-14 (8.7%).
+This concentration of 25-34 year-olds is well above the national figure of 14.5%.
+Between the 2021 Census and the current period, the proportion of Greenslopes' population in the 75 to 84 age group has grown from 2.9% to 3.6%.
+Conversely, the proportion of residents aged 25 to 34 has declined from 24.0% to 23.1%.
+Population forecasts indicate substantial demographic changes for Greenslopes by 2041.
+The strongest projected growth is in the 45-54 age cohort, with a 70% increase adding 733 residents to reach a total of 1,780.